 Several doctoral programmes at University of Turku are available for graduates:

-The interview performance, including English skills, is separately scored.
-In addition, an applicant may receive additional points from a written thesis and possible academic awards and/or stipends and completing a pre-assignment task during the interview.
+In addition, an applicant may receive additional points from completing a possible pre-assignment task during the interview (0-3 p.).

 How to apply

 Applications are done on the Studyinfo portal (www.studyinfo.fi).
-Search for the Master’s Degree Programme in Biomedical Imaging, University of Turku.
+Search for the Master’s Degree Programme in Biomedical Sciences, University of Turku.

 Master’s Degree Programme in